 Jesus said, "Truly I tell you, no prophet is accepted in the prophet's hometown.
 But the truth is, there were many widows in Israel in the time of Elijah, when the heaven was shut up three years and six months, and there was a severe famine over all the land; yet Elijah was sent to none of them except to a widow at Zarephath in Sidon.
 There were also many lepers in Israel in the time of the prophet Elisha, and none of them was cleansed except Naaman the Syrian."
 When they heard this, all in the synagogue were filled with rage.
 They got up, drove him out of the town, and led him to the brow of the hill on which their town was built, so that they might hurl him off the cliff.
 But he passed through the midst of them and went on his way.

-Jesus challenges the rather narrow view that his townspeople of Nazareth had of God.
-Just as they felt that Jesus belonged to them, "Do here in your home town the things we heard you did in Capernaum," so they felt that God belonged to the people of Israel.
-When Jesus reminded them of a couple of passages in the Scriptures where God seemed to favour the pagans over the Jewish people they did not like it, and in response they forcibly ejected Jesus out of Nazareth.
 His rejection in Nazareth anticipated his even more brutal rejection in Jerusalem.
-The people of Nazareth's God was too small and Jesus was seeking to broaden their understanding of God.
-He wanted them to realize, in the words of Peter in the Acts of the Apostles, that "God has no favourites."
-The God of Jesus was more generous, more expansive, more inclusive than people realized.
-Jesus was always trying to show people that there was much more to God than they imagined.
-He is more like the father in the parable of the prodigal son than his is like the elder son.
-Jesus' vision of God remains challenging for us today, but it is a vision of God that is fundamentally "good news" for all who are willing to receive it.
+His neighbours’ God was too small and he wanted to broaden their understanding and to realize, as St Peter later said, that “God has no favourites.”
+The God of Jesus was more generous, more expansive, more inclusive than they could imagine.
+Jesus was trying to show that there was much more to God than we might expect.
+He is more like the father in the parable of the prodigal son and his mercy is open to all.
+Jesus’ vision of God is to be still embraced by us, because it is fundamentally “good news” for all who are willing to receive it.